Get to Know Us

 Marki Sulzbach provides individual and group therapy for children (5+), adolescents, and adults.
 She specializes in art therapy utilizing cognitive behavioral and dialectical behavioral therapeutic techniques.
 She works in the treatment of anxiety, depression, anger management, social skills, difficulties with transitions, and ADHD.
 Marki believes that you do not need to be an artist in order to benefit from the impact of art therapy.
 Her hope is that others may discover something new and transformative about themselves through the different types of art mediums implemented in art therapy.

 Marki received her master’s degree in clinical mental health counseling from Wake Forest University in May of 2019.
-She also holds a dual undergraduate degree in psychology and Biblical studies from Barclay College.
 She completed her practicum and both internships at Art It Out Therapy Center, LLC and also spent two years as a residential specialist in a child residential care facility.
 Marki recently moved from Atlanta, GA and is a Licensed Professional Counselor Associate in the state of North Carolina and is certified by the National Board of Certified Counselors.

 Elizabeth provides individual and couples therapy to adults and adolescents ages 14 +.
 She specializes in working with depression, anxiety, mood disorders, post-traumatic stress disorder (including complex PTSD), relationship issues, addictions, co-occurring disorders, adult children of alcoholics, military veteran and first responders.
 She is experienced in providing couple's counseling and is a trained EMDR professional.
 Her approach to therapy uses multi-faceted (eclectic) counseling theories from cognitive behavioral, dialectical behavioral therapy and rational therapy.
 She utilizes Imago therapy in her couples counseling work and often incorporates EMDR and mindfulness techniques, as well as other holistic therapies, into her work with clients.